Beechworth Football Club: History

 Beechworth then played the O&MFL from 1924 to 1928, then returned to the Ovens & King in 1929 until 1941.
 A new recess came in 1941 with the Second World War.

 At the end of the Second World War, Beechworth entered the Chiltern and District league under the new name of the Beechworth Football Club.
 In 1946 it was admitted to the Ovens and King League and the next year a seconds team was formed and played in the Myrtleford-Bright District Football League from 1947 to 1949.
 This side and the thirds team were instigated by Ern Guppy, who was a wonderful man for the Beechworth Football Club.
 He was made a life member in 1952.

 When the Myrtleford-Bright DFL folded in 1952, the seconds side joined the Yackandandah & District Football League.

 In 1950, 1951 and 1956 Beechworth won senior premierships, and was beaten by only two points by Bogong for the 1955 O&KFL pennant.

 In 1961 the club again won the premiership under Bill Comensoli.
 In this year it formed a thirds team, which was affiliated with the Wodonga Junior Football Association with Fred Jensen as its coach and G. Beel as its manager.

 In 1974 under coach Mick Brenia it again was successful and D. Cooper had coached it to runners-up for two successive years, it won the 1979 flag under Rob Forrest.

 There was no further success until 2000, when under coach Michael Quirk, it won two in a row, and was defeated by Moyhu in the 2002 grand final.

 At the end of the 2003 season, The Beechworth Football Club applied for an application to join the Tallangatta & District Football League, but was refused by the Ovens and King FL board, so the Beechworth Football Club took the appeal to Victoria Country Football League and won the appeal to join the Tallangatta & District Football League in 2004.

-With joining the T&DFNL, Beechworth had to choose a new nickname and new jumper style (Because Dederang-Mt Beauty were known as the Bombers) so after a vote, the Beechworth Football Club new nickname was the Bushrangers and would wear Red and Royal Blue vertically striped jumpers.
+With joining the T&DFNL, Beechworth had to choose a new nickname and new jumper style (Because Dederang-Mt Beauty were known as the Bombers) so after a vote, the Beechworth Football Club new nickname was the 'Bushrangers' and would wear Red and Royal Blue vertically striped jumpers.

 In their first year of the T&DFNL, the Beechworth "Bushrangers" Football Club would make the finals, but would lose the Elimination Final to Dederang-Mt Beauty and finished 5th.

 In 2005 the Bushrangers would only win 5 games (out of 16) and miss the finals for the first time in 10 years.

 In 2006 The Beechworth Football Club amalgamated with the Netball club and is now known as Beechworth Football & Netball Club Inc.

-The Beechworth Football Club would again taste success.
-Coached by Shaun Pritchard and captained by Brayden Carey, the Beechworth Bushrangers defeated Yackandandah to win the 2010 Grand Final.
+In 2010 The Beechworth Football Club would taste the ultimate success, for this first time in the TDFL.
+Coached by Shaun Pritchard and captained by Brayden Carey, the Bushrangers defeated Yackandandah to win the Grand Final.

-Beechworth's tenure in the Ovens & King lasted until 2004, when the club joined Tallangatta & District Football League, where they have played up to present days.